ddh0/easy-llama/DOCS.md

 Mistral.generate('The girl walked down')
 ```

-## `Model.trim() -> str`

-Trim the given text to the context length of the Model, leaving room for two extra tokens.
-Optionally overwrite the oldest tokens with the text given in the `overwrite` parameter, which may be useful for keeping some information in context.
-Return the trimmed text.

-The following parameter is required:
-- `text` - The text to trim

-The following parameter is optional:
-- `overwrite` - The text to overwrite the oldest tokens with

 ## `Model.get_length() -> int`

 Get the length of a given text in tokens according to this Model, including the appended BOS token.